Manann02Sah/Genshin_Wish_Sim/README.md

 # 🌟 Genshin Impact Wish Simulator

-An authentic Genshin Impact wish simulator built with Node.js, featuring real characters and weapons from the game with accurate wishing mechanics.
+An Genshin Impact wish simulator built with Node.js, featuring real characters and weapons from the game with accurate wishing mechanics.

 ## ✨ Features